ONE DAY IN TAKAYAMA, JAPAN

 NXNE Festival has been proud to host many local but also some famous music acts over time, like Billy Talent, Iggy and the Stooges, The Lumineers, The Tragically Hip, and Ludacris.
 The open air shows at Yonge-Dundas Square are always free, but you’ll have to pay for a ticket to go to concerts at other venues.

-I visited the NXNE Festival in 2012, and found out by accident about the headliners playing at Yonge-Dundas Square: Bad Religion, another punk rock band I love!
-I arrived just after the show started, so I was at the back of the crowd this time, but luckily, a screen was nearby, so I felt “closer” to the band, lol!
+I visited the NXNE Festival in 2012, and found out by accident about the headliners playing at Yonge-Dundas Square: Bad Religion!
+I arrived just after the show started, so I was at the back of the crowd, but luckily, a screen was nearby, so I felt “closer” to the band, lol!

 Bad Religion’s lead singer Greg Graffin and bassist Jay Bentley performing at NXNE Music & Gaming Festival in 2012.